wireless-hippie/wireless-hippie.github.io/_pages/about.md

 {: refdef}

 {:refdef: style="text-align: center;"}
 If you want to talk, hit me up!
-I'd love to talk with like minded people.
+I'd love to talk with other wireless hippies.
 I'm based in Berlin.
 {: refdef}

 {:refdef: style="text-align: center;"}